Check the event itinerary for times and meeting locations for the following briefing sessions.

 If a team does not have grounds for an official protest, but wish to provide constructive feedback to the organisers about event operations, this may be submitted to the organisers by a club captain or their contracted head coach via a club manager feedback form.
 This information will be reviewed and considered following the event.
 A club manager feedback form that has been submitted constructively will always be raised up to a charity board meeting level for discussion.

 Spectators attendance may be either permitted or restricted depending on the Event, particularly regarding any government advice regarding events at that time.
 Please see the event calendar for Event specific information.

 When events are open to spectators they are are welcome at no charge, but must stay in the spectator areas only and not enter the competition areas or official’s areas.

 No under 18s may compete in BSTF events.
 Any under 18s attending the event must be accompanied by a parent or guardian throughout, and their care and well-being are the sole responsibility of those parents and guardians.

 Injuries and insurance claims

 All injuries must be reported to the medical staff and first aiders employed at the event.
 In the event of an insurance claim following an injury we require name of the claimant and the time of the incident to draw these records from our medical providers.
-Participants must contact the BSTF as soon as possible via the safeguarding/ insurance form, and within a maximum of 7 days in all cases where they intend to initiate an insurance claim.
+Participants must contact the BSTF as soon as possible via the safeguarding/ insurance form, and within a maximum of 5 days in all cases where they intend to initiate an insurance claim.
 You must provide promptly all information we and/or our insurers may request related to your claim or you may become ineligible to make a claim.
 Be aware, in the event of an injury or incident requiring investigation that a participants’ declaration forms will be submitted in evidence to all necessary authorities.
 See our terms and conditions.